ethersphere/storage-incentives/README.md

 You may run tests with `yarn test`.

 Hardhat is configured to deploy all contracts to the testing hardhat devchain and to use all named accounts.

+## Run

+To deploy the smart contracts on Testnet, execute the following command `npx hardhat run scripts/deployer.ts --network testnet`.

+To deploy the smart contracts on Mainnet, execute the following command `npx hardhat run scripts/deployer.ts --network mainnet`.

+To deploy the smart contracts on Localhost, Geth node or Ganache, execute the following command `npx hardhat run scripts/deployer.ts --network "NETWORK""`.

+You need to provide infura ID to deploy the smart contracts on Testnet or Mainnet.
+You also need to provide your nemonic or private key to deploy contracts on networks.